nesWest/Wests-Maya-Module/readme.txt

 --2.
 Choose Shelf Tools to install-- Not complete

 TODO:
+add Script reloader untility so maya doesnt need to be restarted for new scripts learn pyside

 add Better Updating Process (now must delete shelf save then DRAG_INTO_MAYA) add save location of .mod to user-data.json for easy deletion or updating add shelf configuration to config